Also known as: chasteberry, vitex agnus-castus, chaste tree berry

 Mostly pre-2020 research; updates may be needed.

 Effect-size tagged on 108 of 110 claims for this supplement.
-The corpus updates daily; remaining claims are pending re-processing.
+Our research updates daily; remaining claims are pending re-processing.

 Recommended: 20-40mg daily